Mass Effect 3: Leviathan: Plot

 Shepard is summoned to the Citadel by Admiral Hackett to meet with Dr. Garrett Bryson, the head of Task Force Aurora, a group created to investigate ancient legends about the Reapers.
 Bryson has been pursuing rumors about of a mythical Reaper-killing creature called Leviathan.
 Bryson is killed by his assistant, Derek Hadley, who had been enthralled through an artifact stored in Bryson's lab.
 Hadley is telepathically rendered brain-dead afterwards, and Shepard and EDI seek answers from another task member, Dr. Garneau.
 They track him to a mining site on the planet Mahavid, where they find the workers enthralled by a similar artifact from Bryson's lab.
 Speaking through Garneau, Leviathan warns Shepard to leave it alone before destroying Garneau and the artifact.

 Undeterred, Shepard and EDI return to Bryson's lab and obtain the location of Ann Bryson, Garrett's daughter, in another research site.
 The Reapers attack, but Shepard's crew manages to save Ann.
 After hearing of her father's death, Ann intentionally allows Leviathan to speak through her from the artifact in Bryson's lab, which may result in brain-damage depending on Shepard's actions.
 EDI traces Leviathan's signal to 2181 Desponia, an underwater planet.
 Delving into the depths, Shepard meets Leviathan, who reveals that before the cycles, its kind were the apex of life in the galaxy.
 After the lesser species created machines that then destroyed them, Leviathan created an intelligence to solve this problem.
-Upon finding a solution, the intelligence created the Reapers and wiped out of most Leviathan's species.
+Upon finding a solution, the intelligence created the Reapers, which ended up wiping out most of Leviathan's species.
 Leviathan has since remained hidden and used the artifacts to observe the cycles.
 Shepard convinces Leviathan to come out of hiding, as it can no longer hide from the Reapers.
 Leviathan disables an arriving Reaper to enable Shepard's escape and vows to fight.